KaroRonty/ProductDemandForecast/README.md

 # ProductSalesForecast
-Sales forecasting done on each product-store pair using linear regression
+Sales forecasting done on each product-store pair using linear regression with Corporación Favorita dataset.